Welcome to Vale School

 This link will take you to the Ofsted ‘Parent View survey’ –

-Where you have left your name and contact details, our promise is to acknowledge your communication and provide an initial response within 5 school days.
-Where greater time or detail is required to provide you with an answer, we will acknowledge your letter and reply within a further 10 school days of that initial acknowledgement.
+Our promise is to acknowledge your communication and provide an initial response within 5 school days.
+Where greater time or detail is required to provide you with an answer, we will aim to acknowledge your correspondence and reply within a further 10 school days of that initial acknowledgement.

 Working with you, we want to ensure that Vale School is a place where every child enjoys their learning and that they are happy and safe when they are here.